Matthew Koma: Musical career

 Koma signed to record on Jimmy Iovine's Interscope Records in June 2011, after Iovine watched an acoustic performance of the record "She".
 In May 2012, Koma released his first EP, Parachute, in which he wrote, produced and co-produced all four tracks with collaborators Twice as Nice, Alex da Kid, Sam Watters, Louis Biancaniello, and Ari Levine.
 Koma provided the main vocals for the 2012 song "End of Pretend" by Black Cards, and he co-produced a remix of the Bruce Springsteen song "Rocky Ground" with Ron Aniello, which Springsteen released on his album Wrecking Ball.

 In 2012, Koma joined the Sorry for Party Rocking Tour with LMFAO and Far East Movement, He later toured with Owl City.

 In 2013, Koma toured Europe supporting Ellie Goulding alongside Charli XCX., and he released the single "Dare You" with DJ Hardwell.

 In March 2014, Showtek's "Cannonball (Earthquake)", featuring Koma, was released.
 Also in 2014, Koma appeared on RAC's debut album, featuring on the single "Cheap Sunglasses, and was featured on Audien's single "Serotonin".
 Afrojack's 2014 album Forget the World featured two songs written and sung by Koma, "Keep our Love Alive" and "Illuminate".

 In January 2015, Koma was featured in Kia Motors' online video series Rediscovered, where he recorded a cover of The Miracles' "The Tracks of My Tears" before Smokey Robinson made a surprise visit in the studio.
 Koma collaborated with The Knocks on "I Wish (My Taylor Swift)", which was released as a single in September 2015 and later appeared on the Knocks' 2016 album, 55.

 In 2016, he worked with Britney Spears on her album Glory producing the song “Swimming in the Stars”, which was released in 2020.

 In 2017, Koma produced several tracks for Shania Twain's fifth studio album Now, including the lead single "Life's About to Get Good".
 He also appeared on the 2017 Downes Braide Association album Skyscraper Souls.

 In 2018, Koma premiered "On the 5", both single and video under his new project, Winnetka Bowling League via RCA Records.

 In August 2020, he co-wrote and co-produced the single "Change Your Mind" by Keith Urban.

+He produced and co-wrote his wife's album Luck... or Something by Hilary Duff, in which started with the single "Mature" in late 2025 and was released early 2026.

 Personal life

 Koma dated Carly Rae Jepsen from 2012 until 2015, after they met while working on her album Kiss.

-On May 9, 2019, he got engaged to Hilary Duff who was his girlfriend of two years, and they were married on December 21, 2019, at their home in Los Angeles.
+On May 9, 2019, Koma became engaged to his then-girlfriend of two years, Hilary Duff, and then, they were married on December 21, 2019, at their home in Los Angeles.
 They have three daughters.
 He is also a stepfather to Duff's son from her previous marriage to ice hockey player Mike Comrie.

 In May 2017, he released "Dear Ana", a song about his anorexia and confessed that the disease almost killed him.